 Landfill Lateral Expansion

-The Squamish Landfill is on-track to reach capacity in late 2028 to early 2029.
-To ensure residents and businesses continue to have a local disposal option for waste, The District of Squamish is pursuing a lateral expansion of the Landfill to the east of the current Landfill.
+The Squamish Landfill is on-track to reach capacity in 2030.
+To ensure residents and businesses continue to have a local disposal option for waste, the District of Squamish is pursuing a lateral expansion of the Landfill to the east of the current Landfill.

 The lateral expansion to the east of the Landfill aims to: